linqingfan/ffb6d/README.md

 ctr3ds : the pose of the centre of the 3d object mulitplied by RT i.e. the 3d location (XYZ) of the centre of the object at the scene cls_ids : class id
 kp_targ_ofst: the 8 pointcloud of the object centered at each keypoint (each keypoint is zero coordinate).
-              #Computed by minusing pointcloud of scene with each kp3ds
+              #Computed by minusing pointcloud of scene with each kp3ds and masking background out
-ctr_targ_ofst: the pointcloud of the object center as zero coordinate
+ctr_targ_ofst: the pointcloud of the object center as zero coordinate  and masking background out
 ```